 2. Build a Powerful Brand

 - Create a visually captivating brand identity.
-Your logo, signage, website, and social media channels should scream consistency for easy brand recall.
+Your hair salon logo, signage, website, and social media channels should scream consistency for easy brand recall.

 - Find your brand voice.
 Whether it’s professional, friendly, or edgy, your language should speak to your target market and be consistent across all platforms.